Skip to main content

 The debt load is large but manageable

-The state of California has the nation’s largest amount of tax-supported debt outstanding at $84.4 billion in 2020 (most recent data available), according to Moody’s.
-However, on a per capita basis, the state’s debt burden is eleventh highest out of all 50 states at $2,144 versus the Moody’s median of $1,039.
-On a personal income basis, California was sixteenth highest in the nation, at 3.0% versus Moody’s median of 1.9%.
+The state of California has the nation’s largest amount of tax-supported debt outstanding at $96 billion in 2022 (most recent data available), according to Moody’s.
+However, on a per capita basis, the state’s debt burden is twelfth highest out of all 50 states at $2,460 versus the Moody’s median of $1,178.
+On a personal income basis, California was fifteenth highest in the nation, at 3.2% versus the Moody’s median of 2.2%.

-Net tax-supported debt in relation to the size of the state’s economy ranked it sixteenth, at 2.7% of state gross domestic product, vs. Moody’s median of 2.0%.
-California’s debt ratio is likely to increase over the next few years, as the state has approximately $29 billion of GO bonds authorized but unissued and approximately $5.8 billion of authorized and unissued lease revenue bonds as of 01 Jan 2023.
-Despite the high debt load, total debt service on the state’s bonded debt is manageable and accounts for 2.7% of total governmental funds as of FY21.
+Net tax-supported debt in relation to the size of the state’s economy ranked it sixteenth, at 2.7% of state gross domestic product, vs. the Moody’s median of 2.0%.
+California’s debt ratio is likely to increase over the next few years, as the state has approximately $23.7 billion of GO bonds authorized but unissued and approximately $6.5 billion of authorized and unissued lease revenue bonds as of 01 Jan 2024.
+Despite the high debt load, total debt service on the state’s bonded debt is manageable and accounts for 3.9% of total governmental funds as of FY22.

 State challenges stem from three factors

 Many of the state’s fiscal challenges can be directly linked to three main sources: inflexible expenditures, structural governance problems and a volatile and concentrated revenue mix.
-The previous weakening of California’s credit was sparked by the economic recession, but these inherent risks exacerbated the issues and limited the state’s ability to react to the weakening revenue.
+Previous weakening of California’s credit more than a decade ago was sparked by an economic recession but these inherent risks exacerbated the state’s challenges and limited the state’s ability to react to the weakening revenue.

 Structural governance problems.
 For years, the state has dealt with structural governance problems such as its highly polarized political environment often causing bipartisan gridlock and budget stalemates.
 Also, the state requires a two-thirds majority vote of the Legislature to raise taxes.
-It used to be two-thirds majority to pass a budget, but the passage of Proposition 25 changed the requirement to a simple majority as of November 2010.
+Some progress was made when the state lowered the threshold of approval to pass the budget to just a simple majority.
+Prior to 2010, a two-thirds majority was required to pass a budget.

 This concentration in an economically sensitive revenue stream means equity market declines can quickly impact the state’s finances.
-Additionally, sales taxes, another economically sensitive revenues stream, accounted for 15% of General Fund revenues for FY21.
-These factors have resulted in wide and sudden financial and credit swings.
+Additionally, sales taxes, another economically sensitive revenue stream, accounted for 16% of General Fund revenues in FY22.
+These factors have resulted in wide and sudden revenue, financial and credit swings.

 A number of credit safeguards are in place